abeuscher/hie-of-one-static/src/content/demo.md

 6. Click "Submit", This will trigger the building of your initial blank EHR in NOSH.
    You will also be sent an email with a link to your EHR for easy recovery later.

+   **IMPORTANT:** Make sure to keep your browser tab in focus while NOSH builds your record.
+This product is in beta and can provide unpredictable results unless you keep the browser winbdow in focus while your record is built.

    ![Step 6: Submit info to NOSH](/images/screenshot-007.gif)

 7. In NOSH, click the Sync button (two circular arrows) and select a Synthetic Mass patient to import.
 Click the Import Everything button to add the contents to your Timeline.